GrantBirki/tgct/content/posts/tgct/index.md

 ### Conclusion

 TGCT is a rare, unique, and special club that *nobody* wants to be a part of.
 Despite that, I am so incredibly grateful that this club contains a truly outstanding member, Sydney Stern.
-I would like to think of my experience with TGCT as a success story... a success story that has been a decade in the making through the dedication, expertise, and obstaces that many others have faced before me.
+I would like to think of my experience with TGCT as a success story... a success story that has been a decade in the making through the dedication, expertise, and obstacles that many others have faced before me.

 *The people before me with TGCT ~~walked~~ limped so that I could run...*